Sign1111/Sign1111/README.md

-- 👋 Hi, I’m @Sign1111
+- 👋 Hi, I’m Adam by name
 - 👀 I’m interested in coding(web design)
-- 🌱 I’m currently learning html using visual studio
+- 🌱 “I’m a Full-Stack Developer building custom web applications for businesses (Parcel Tracking, Farming Solutions, Admin Dashboards, Fitness Websites, etc.).
+If you need a modern, secure, and user-friendly website or app for your business, I’m available for projects.
+Kindly patronize me and let’s bring your idea to life!”
 - 💞️ I’m looking to collaborate on visual studio
 - 📫 How to reach me adamhammed12@gmail.com